chenson2018/website-hakyll/posts/2024-08-04-univalence.md

 ## Univalent Foundations

 So, what is the relevance of all this to type theory?
-A key idea will be that we would like to replace the usual notion of equality $x = y$ with the notion of there being a path $x \rightsquigarrow y$.
+Remember that we would like to replace the usual notion of equality $x = y$ with the notion of there being a path $x \rightsquigarrow y$ considered up to homotopy equivalence.

 In some senses this does behave like classical equality.
-Paths are an equivalence relation, and we can rewrite with paths in the sense that there is a function:
+Paths are an equivalence relation, and we can rewrite with paths in the sense that there is a
+function:

 $$
 \operatorname{transport} : \prod (X \, Y : \operatorname{Type}) (P : X \to Y) (x \, x' : X), \, (x \rightsquigarrow x') \to P(x) \to P(x')